Nandhini31/express-handlebars/README.md

 # How to run the application
+- Clone the project and cd into it
-- `npm i` install dependencies
+- `npm install` install dependencies
 - `npm start`  start the application
 - `npm test` run tests

 # Design and Approach

-I started with breaking down the problem into small steps.
-I narrowed down the main technologies to use i.e Express.js . node.js and Mocha and Chai.
-Next I moved on to the View Engine.
-After researching and trying different ones like Pug,EJS and Handlebar.
-I settled with  Handlebar as converting the markdown to Handlebar was straightforward with lot of existing libraries and compatible with test libraries Mocha and Chai.
+The approach started with breaking down the problem into small steps and indetifying dependent packages.

-I followed  a TDD approach.
-I started with the smallest functionality and Red-Green-Refactor.
+I followed a TDD approach  Red-Green-Refactor.

-Folder Structure includes a view folder that contains the default layout for handlebar which is essentially template.html.
-In the test folder app-spec.js includes all the tests for the application.
+After researching and trying different ones like Pug, EJS and Handlebar.
+Advantages of handlebar was simple parsing of markdown for templating also compatibility with testing libraries(Mocha and Chai)

+Code Structure

+    - App.js - Entry point to the application.
+Routes are defined here

+    - ViewS/layouts/main.handlebars which contains default layout i.e template for handlebars

-Tests include positive test cases like Status 200, page contains the right content for the right route .
-Negative test cases include testing 404 Error when a route does not exist.
+    - test/app_spec.js - Contains end to end tests.
+Test cases include positive test cases like Status 200, page contains the right content for the right route .
+Negative test cases include testing 404 Error when a route does not exist

 Dependencies